Workers’ Compensation Handbook

-Stacey, Christy, Ronda, and Cheryl are members of our team and are very interested in helping clients with the uncertainties of the workers’ compensation system and personal injury litigation.
+Stacey, Christy and Kevin are members of our team and are very interested in helping clients with the uncertainties of the workers’ compensation system and personal injury litigation.
 Clients’ cases are paramount and they will always take the time to make clients feel at ease.

 - What Should I Do If I Am Injured?

 - An Uninsured Employer

 - Filing A Claim

 - Seeking Medical Treatment

 - Benefits and Rights Available Under the Workers’ Compensation Act